Semantics-of-Sustainability/2022-12-09-workshop/paper-draft.md

 # How to create (historical) Dutch transformer models
 ## A working paper

+### Authors

+Sophie Arnoult
+&nbsp;&nbsp;*VU Amsterdam*

+Sara Budts
+&nbsp;&nbsp;*Antwerp University*

+Andreas van Cranenburgh
+&nbsp;&nbsp;*Groningen University*

+Mirjam Cuper
+&nbsp;&nbsp;*National Library The Hague*

+Ronald Dekker
+&nbsp;&nbsp;*KNAW Humanities Cluster*

+Pieter Delobelle
+&nbsp;&nbsp;*KU Leuven*

+Lauren Fonteyn
+&nbsp;&nbsp;*Leiden University*

+Anastasia Giachanou
+&nbsp;&nbsp;*Utrecht University*

+Julian Gonggrijp
+&nbsp;&nbsp;*Utrecht University*

+Flavio Hafner
+&nbsp;&nbsp;*NL eScience Center Amsterdam*

+Pim Huijnen
+&nbsp;&nbsp;*Utrecht University*

+Ali Hürriyetoğlu
+&nbsp;&nbsp;*KNAW Humanities Cluster*

+Marijn Koolen
+&nbsp;&nbsp;*KNAW Humanities Cluster*

+Ken Krige
+&nbsp;&nbsp;*Utrecht University*

+Malte Luken
+&nbsp;&nbsp;*NL eScience Center Amsterdam*

+Enrique Manjavacas
+&nbsp;&nbsp;*Leiden University*

+Dong Nguyen
+&nbsp;&nbsp;*Utrecht University*

+Laura Ootes
+&nbsp;&nbsp;*NL eScience Center Amsterdam*

+Luka van der Plas
+&nbsp;&nbsp;*Utrecht University*

+Carsten Schnober
+&nbsp;&nbsp;*NL eScience Center Amsterdam*

+Erik Tjong Kim Sang
+&nbsp;&nbsp;*NL eScience Center Amsterdam*

+Stella Verkijk
+&nbsp;&nbsp;*VU Amsterdam*

+Arjen Versloot
+&nbsp;&nbsp;*University of Amsterdam*

+Leon van Wissen
+&nbsp;&nbsp;*University of Amsterdam*

+Parisa Zahedi
+&nbsp;&nbsp;*Utrecht University*

+---

-### Introduction
+## Introduction

 The rise of transformer language models such as [BERT](https://arxiv.org/abs/1810.04805) has opened up possibilities to use contextualized word embeddings for downstream text processing tasks.
 This includes applications in humanities research.
 However, the methods to properly use these models in a humanities and, particularly, a historical context are still very much under development.
 The aim of this working paper is to present state-of-the-art guidelines to use transformers to study change over time.
+This paper is based on a [workshop](https://github.com/Semantics-of-Sustainability/2022-12-09-workshop) that brought together experts from Belgium and the Netherlands held at the NL eScience Center Amsterdam on 9 December 2022.

+---

-### 1. What are suitable corpora to base Dutch historical language models on?
+## 1. What are suitable corpora to base Dutch historical language models on?

 The are various Dutch text sources available to train language models on, such as books (and their reviews), news sources, Wikipedia, and Twitter.
 If the trained language model will be used to analyse historical texts and to answer questions related to language over different historial time frames, this sets specific requirements to the corpus that is used in training the model.
 In this section, the properties that are required or should be taken into account when training historical Dutch langues models are discussed.

-#### 1.1.
+### 1.1.
 Corpus properties

 One of the important properties that affect how succesfull a trained model is, is the size of the training corpus.
 Naturally, the question then rises: what (minimum) corpus size is required for my model?
 The answer depends on architecture, task and context of the language model.
 When a model is being pre-trained from scratch one needs to consider how to balance different input corpora.
 For a fixed model capacity (model size, number of parameters), low-resource languages benefit from related high-resource languages, whereas adding more languages to training decreases performance after a point (Conneau et al. 2020, Li et al. (2020)).
 <!--- please check the content above, because I cannot fully reconstruct this based on the notes, I am also not sure about the references!! --->